KumarRobotics/bluefox2/README.md

 * `0` - aec_off, fixed exposure time
 * `1` - aec_on, auto control by driver
 * `2` - aec_fix, auto determined by driver and set to a fixed value
-* `3` - aec_clamp, auto control by driver, but clamped to expose time set by user in `expose_us`, the pid controller for auto expose controll is tuned by Frank
+* `3` - aec_clamp, auto control by driver, but clamped to expose time set by user in `expose_us`, the pid controller for auto expose controller is tuned by Frank

 `~expose_us` (`int`, default: `5000`)

-exposeure time in us
+exposure time in us.

 `~gain_db` (`double`, default: `0.0`)

-gain in Db
+gain in Db.

 `~wbp` (`int`, default: `0`)